Tobramycin Ophthalmic SolutionPronunciation

 Tobramycin Ophthalmic Solution Dosage and Administration

 In mild to moderate disease, instill one or two drops into the affected eye(s) every four hours.
 In severe infections, instill two drops into the eye(s) hourly until improvement, following which treatment should be reduced prior to discontinuation.

 DO NOT USE IF IMPRINTED NECKBAND IS NOT INTACT.

-Tobramycin Ophthalmic Solution USP, 0.3% is supplied in a plastic bottle with a controlled drop tip in the following size:
+Tobramycin Ophthalmic Solution USP, 0.3% is supplied in a plastic bottle with a controlled drop tip and a tan polypropylene cap in the following size: